David Skinner (musicologist)

 David Skinner is a British musicologist and choir director.
 He works at the University of Cambridge, where he is the director of music at Sidney Sussex College and is an affiliated lecturer, teaching historical and practical topics from the medieval and Renaissance periods.
 He is the founder of the vocal consort Alamire, and the cofounder of the vocal ensembles Magdala and The Cardinall's Musick.
 He has produced more than 25 recordings.
 He has been associated with a number of award-winning projects (including two Gramophone Awards and three runners up; Diapason d'Or; Deutsche Schallplatten; and a Grammy nomination).

 Early life and education

 Skinner grew up in the United States.
 Skinner was educated at the University of Edinburgh.
 From 1989 to 1994, Skinner was a choral scholar at Christ Church of the University of Oxford.
 He would receive his DPhil at Christ Church in 1995 for a biography of Nicholas Ludford and a critical edition of Ludford's antiphons.
 From 1997 to 2001, Skinner was a postdoctoral fellow at Christ Church.
 He was a member of the Christ Church Cathedral choir for six years, as an academical clerk and a lay clerk.

 Career

 Skinner has taught at the University of Oxford, University of Glasgow, University of Cambridge, and Royal Holloway College.
 Skinner was a lecturer in music at Magdalen College at the University of Oxford from 2001 to 2006.

-With Andrew Carwood, Skinner cofounded The Cardinall's Musick.
-Skinner is the artistic director for the group.
+With Andrew Carwood, Skinner cofounded The Cardinall's Musick in 1989.
+Skinner is the artistic director for the group, which in 2010 won the Gramophone magazine's ‘Recording of the Year’.
+This was only the second time that a recording of Early Music had won this award.